 If you’re planning to visit Miami, it’s definitely worth making the trek to the Florida Keys.
 The Overseas Highway offers stunning coastal views, and you can easily check off Dry Tortugas National Park in the same trip!

 The Blue Ridge Mountains are scenic during all times of the year, but fall is the best time to go.
+Be sure to pair your trip to the Blue Ridge with a visit to Maggie Valley, a top mountain resort town in the region.
 Leaf peeping along the Blue Ridge Parkway is a must, and you’ll quickly see why it’s among the coolest and most unique places to visit in the US!

 Read next: Top Airbnb Rentals in Georgia